โณIntro to Time Series

 Understanding how MA models relate to alternatives helps you choose the right tool for different data patterns.

-• MA captures shock persistence—use when random disturbances have temporary but multi-period effects; think of news events that fade over time
+• MA captures shock persistence: use when random disturbances have temporary but multi-period effects.
+Think of a news event that moves a stock price for a few days, then fades.

-• AR captures momentum—use when past values directly predict future values; think of inertial processes like temperature or economic growth
+• AR captures momentum: use when past values directly predict future values.
+Think of inertial processes like temperature trends or GDP growth.

-• ARMA combines both—when neither pure MA nor pure AR fits well (both ACF and PACF tail off), an ARMA model captures both autoregressive momentum and moving average shocks
+• ARMA combines both: when neither pure MA nor pure AR fits well (both ACF and PACF tail off without a clean cutoff), an ARMA model captures both autoregressive momentum and moving average shocks.

 Quick Reference Table

-ACF behaviorSharp cutoff at lag q for MA(q)
+ACF behaviorSharp cutoff at lag qq for MA(q)

 PACF behaviorGradual tailing off (exponential or sinusoidal decay)